Example Batch Scripts#

 Two-way simultaneous multithreading (SMT) is enabled on all Levante nodes i.e. the operating system recognizes 256 logical CPUs per node, while there are only 128 physical cores.
 In most cases, it is advisable to not employ the simultaneous threads for the application, but to leave them for the operating system.

-Below examples of batch scripts for the following use cases are provided:
+Below examples of batch scripts for different use cases are provided.

 MPI job without simultaneous multithreading#